rashidzeb/linux-fim-tool/README.md

 **On-demand scanning, not a real-time daemon** — event-driven monitoring with inotify or similar requires persistent processes and tends to generate noise under normal server activity.
 On-demand scanning is predictable, schedulable via cron, and doesn't sit in memory between runs.
 The trade-off is intentional.

-**User space only, no root required** — kernel-level hooks offer stronger guarantees but they also mean you're modifying the OS to monitor the OS, which introduces its own risks.
+**User space only, Runs as a normal user; some monitored commands may require sudo** — kernel-level hooks offer stronger guarantees but they also mean you're modifying the OS to monitor the OS, which introduces its own risks.
 Everything here runs as a normal user process.

 **Atomic writes for baseline files** — baselines are written via a temp file and `os.replace()` to prevent partial writes corrupting the stored state.
 The baseline file also gets a separate SHA-256 hash file so the tool can verify its own reference data hasn't been tampered with before running a scan.